cvlahakis/basemodel/README.md

 ## Examples
 ### Part
-The part example contains code for a database adapter, a concrete subclass with schema, and a program to showcase BM.
-Read the README in examples/part/ for more info.
+The part example is a complete working example of BM.
+The example ties together a PartModel class with a MySQL database adapter.
+The example is run in the form of a simple script.
+Check out the README in examples/part/ for more info.

 ## The Future
 Looking ahead, the primary goal is to get some developers using BM in order to create a feedback loop to drive the evolution of the project.